isomerpages/enterprisesg-switch/_flagship/Lab Crawls/PUB, Singapore Water Exchange.md

 Singapore Water Exchange (SgWX) is designed to provide an integrated and conducive environment for water companies to operate and collaborate.
 It will house a vibrant ecosystem of water companies and leverage on mutual strengths to push the frontiers of water innovation and business growth.

-There was two Labs for PUB's Lab Crawl
+There were two labs for PUB's Lab Crawl

 ![PUB Lab Crawl SWITCH 2022](/images/singapore-water-exchange-logo%20-%20Xin%20Wei%20Wong.jpg)